GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 It is not used at the time of writing but may be exposed to assistive technology in the future.

-### url
+`url`

-The URL opened when a user activates the app shortcut.
+:   The URL opened when a user activates the app shortcut.
 This URL must exist within the scope of the web app manifest.
 If it is a relative URL, the base URL will be the URL of the web app manifest.